 - If your skin is itchy, it could be one of D-Mannose side effects

-- If you are trying to conceive, you might want to use something else to prevent UTI naturally
+- If you are trying to conceive, you might want to use something else to prevent UTI naturally.

 - Lastly, D-Mannose is not the only “secret” to prevent UTIs.
 Many doctors don’t know that special probiotics can work wonders!

 Please leave your reviews and share your experiences if you noticed anything unusual while taking D-Mannose.
 I’m tracking all responses and updating this post often.
+Do not use your real name or email if you’d like to protect your privacy.